American River South Fork near Coloma

 • C to G, class II.
 Put in at Coloma Lake, take out at Greenwood Creek: 5.6 miles.

-• Greenwood Creek to Salmon Falls bridge, class III.
-Long carry to put-in, but free: 9.1 miles.
+• Greenwood Creek to Salmon Falls bridge, class III, long carry to put-in, but (except for vehicle break-ins) free, 9.1 miles.

 For inveterate campers who can carry their own gear, there are some fine campsites on BLM land near a composting toilet on the right bank at mile 12.1, and again near mile 15.
 For wilderness camping, make sure to prepay for a second day of parking!